 Wall-to-wall carpeting is the superior offering with regard to quality and design versatility.

 If your project requires custom designs or large-scale patterning, wall-to-wall carpets are certainly the option you’ll want to go with.

 With its seamless finish, wall-to-wall carpeting grants you a high degree of creative freedom if you decide to go with a custom design.
 Only the bounds of the space you are designing and your imagination set the limit.

-Further, wall-to-wall carpet can achieve a superior underfoot feel to carpet tiles.
+Further, wall-to-wall carpets can achieve a superior underfoot feel to carpet tiles.
 This is because of the plethora of different carpet backing options and yarn types you can choose from with wall-to-wall carpets that simply aren’t available with pre-backed carpet tiles.

 The downside of wall-to-wall carpets, however, comes in the installation phase.
 Installation of wall-to-wall carpeting, if not properly planned out, can be more demanding and time-consuming than that of carpet tiles.
 Further, the waste produced in the process is greater.
-This is because
+This is because a

 Carpet tiles: the cost-effective choice

 Carpet tiles are small swatches of carpet that can be installed and combined in many versatile ways.
 Often referred to as “modular carpet,” carpet tiles are often square, but manufacturers such as